Kenneth Cummins

 In the Second World War, he served as chief officer aboard RMS Viceroy of India, a 20,000-ton luxury liner requisitioned as a troopship, and used to land 2,000 men in North Africa during Operation Torch.
 The ship was torpedoed by U-407 at 4:30am on 11 November 1942, some 40 miles off the coast of Algeria, on its return journey to the UK.
 The ship sank so slowly that Cummins was able to change into his dress uniform before the order was given to abandon ship at 7am.
 Four members of the crew were killed in the initial explosion, but the remainder escaped.
 Cummins was rescued from a lifeboat some hours later by the destroyer HMS Boadicea.
 He then served as chief officer on the commandeered French liner SS Ile de France, which was converted into a troopship; its high speed enabled it to repeatedly ferry American troops across the Atlantic outside the convoy system.

 Cummins returned to P&O after the Second World War, taking command of the liner RMS Maloja, which took Italian troops home to Italy, and soldiers of the King's African Rifles back to Africa.
 He then commanded the Liberty ship SS Samettrick and the SS Devanha on routes to Australia, the SS Somali to the Far East, and the SS Singapore and SS Socotra to Northern Europe.
 After commanding the SS Stratheden, he retired in 1960.

 He became a Younger Brother of Trinity House in 1947, and was the Senior Younger Brother at his death.
 In retirement, he worked as a nautical assessor for the Wreck Commission of the Home Office.
 He also served as chairman of the planning committee of Marlborough Rural District Council from 1962 until 1974.

-Until his death on Sunday 10 December 2006 at the age of 106, he lived in Great Bedwyn, Wiltshire.
+Until his death on 10 December 2006 at the age of 106, he lived in Great Bedwyn, Wiltshire.